Former wrestlers sue Ohio State University, saying school ignored abuse by Dr. Strauss

 Breaking News Emails

-Four former wrestlers for Ohio State University have filed a federal class-action lawsuit claiming university administrators knew that the team doctor, Richard Strauss, had sexually abused athletes more than 20 years ago and did nothing to stop it.
+Five former wrestlers for Ohio State University have filed a pair of federal class-action lawsuits in Ohio’s Southern District court claiming university administrators knew that the team doctor, Richard Strauss, had sexually abused athletes more than 20 years ago and did nothing to stop it.

-The lawsuit alleges that male athletes involved in 14 sports were subject to "excessive and medically unnecessary fondling, touching and groping" during routine medical examinations, echoing the claims of several former wrestlers who told their stories to NBC News in the past month.
+The first lawsuit, filed on behalf of four former wrestlers by four law firms, alleges that male athletes involved in 14 sports were subject to "excessive and medically unnecessary fondling, touching and groping" during routine medical examinations, echoing the claims of several former wrestlers who told their stories to NBC News in the past month.
 In April, Ohio State announced that it had opened an investigation into alleged misconduct by Strauss, who died in 2005.

 Ohio State held a hearing on the allegations against Strauss in 1997, according to the complaint, and he was allegedly allowed to "quietly retire," without facing disciplinary action.